Patagonia Baggies Brimmer Review

 Our Analysis and Test Results

-The Patagonia Baggies Brimmer Hat was our top pick for activities on the water.
+The Patagonia Baggies Brimmer Hat was our top pick for activities on the water and is a favorite Patagonia hat.
 But, it's much more versatile than just a hat for water sports.
 We took this hat backpacking, across large snowfields, rivers, and hot exposed terrain.
 We wore this hat in town on walks along the lake.
 We think this would be a great hat for anglers, paddlers, and kayakers, too.
 We found the Baggies Brimmer to be exceptionally comfortable and breathable when wearing it all day.
 It didn't heat up in the sun, and it kept the sun off our eyes.
 We found the dark underside of the bill helped with glare coming off water and snow.
 And, we loved the attention to detail that went into designing this hat.

 The 3.25-inch brim on the Baggies Brimmer's provides very good coverage.
 It kept our eyes and nose shaded during peak sun exposure times.
 This hat feels good in the hot sun, much cooler than most products in this review.
 We found the brim to be stiff enough that it didn't blow around in windy situations.
 And, the darker fabric on the underside of the brim kept intense glares coming off of water and snow to a manageable level.